 What’s good for DIRECTV is bad for antennas

 That’s great for DIRECTV, but it’s the exact opposite of what you want for a cable or antenna system.
 You see, those same frequency ranges that cross over from port to port are used for TV signals in cable and antenna signals.
 Any stray signals across the wire will cross from port to port and that could mean interference or picture quality problems.
 In short, you don’t want that.

 That’s why I say, if you are going from DIRECTV to antenna, replace all the splitters.
-Even the cheapest possible antenna splitters have better “port isolation” (they don’t allow signals to cross over) than DIRECTV splitters, because DIRECTV signals are specifically designed to allow crossover signals in TV frequencies.
+Even the cheapest possible antenna splitters have better “port isolation” (they don’t allow signals to cross over) than DIRECTV splitter.
+You see, DIRECTV splitters specifically allow crossover signals in TV frequencies.
 That’s the way they should work.
 That’s what makes them unique.